Last updated on October 17, 2025

 Do Urza’s Lands Have a Special Land Type?

+The Urza's lands have the type “Urza's” including the Tower, Power Plant, and Mine.
 There’s nothing special about the Urza lands when it comes to their card types.
 They’re nonbasic lands, but they’re also not legendary or special in any other way.
 Most notable is that they’re entirely colorless and don’t have any basic land types, meaning they can’t be found with fetch lands.

 What Non-Tron Urza Lands Are There?

-There are two other Urza lands that aren’t specifically the Tron variant.
-The first is Urza's Saga, a saga printed in Modern Horizons 2 that taps for a colorless, can create Construct tokens, and fetches a 0- or 1-mana value artifact from your deck when it completes.
+One of the most popular is Urza's Saga, a saga printed in Modern Horizons 2 that taps for a colorless, can create construct tokens, and fetches a cheerio or 1-mana artifact from your deck in its final chapter.

 Are There Foil Versions of Urza Lands?